imagej/imagej.github.io/_pages/PIV_analyser.md

 description: test description
 ---

-{% include component-stats content=':sc.fiji:PIV\_analyser' %}This plugin calculates the optic flow for each pair of images made with the given stack.
+{% include component-stats content='sc.fiji:PIV\_analyser' %}This plugin calculates the optic flow for each pair of images made with the given stack.

 ## Principle